 MOD MEX/163/15

 5.446 Additional allocation: in the countries listed in No. 5.369, the band 5 150-5 216 MHz is also allocated to the radiodetermination-satellite service (space-to-Earth) on a primary basis, subject to agreement obtained under No. 9.21.
-In Region 2, the band is also allocated to the radiodetermination-satellite service (space-to-Earth) on a primary basis.
+In Region 2 (except in Mexico), the band is also allocated to the radiodetermination-satellite service (space-to-Earth) on a primary basis.
 In Regions 1 and 3, except those countries listed in No. 5.369 and Bangladesh, the band is also allocated to the radiodetermination-satellite service (space-to-Earth) on a secondary basis.
 The use by the radiodetermination-satellite service is limited to feeder links in conjunction with the radiodetermination-satellite service operating in the bands 1 610-1 626.5 MHz and/or 2 483.5-2 500 MHz.
 The total power flux-density at the Earth’s surface shall in no case exceed −159 dB(W/m2) in any 4 kHz band for all angles of arrival.
-(WRC-12)
+(WRC-15)

 Reasons: In Mexico there is no allocation to fixed-satellite (Earth-to-space), mobile, except aeronautical mobile, or aeronautical radionavigation services on a primary basis, or to the fixed service on a secondary basis; inclusion of Mexico in the footnote is therefore no longer required and its removal requested.